ag143/workshop/Az Fundamentals/notes_mistake.md

 - Trust Center.

 Where can the IT department find reference blueprints that it can apply directly to its Azure subscriptions
 - *(wrong)* Online Services Terms.
-The Online Services Terms is a legal agreement between Microsoft and the customer that details the obligations by both parties with respect to the processing and security of customer data and personal data.
 - Azure compliance documentation.
-The compliance documentation provides reference blueprints, or policy definitions, for common standards that you can apply to your Azure subscription.

 What's the SLA for Azure Maps in terms of guaranteed uptime
 - 99.9 percent

-You want to send messages from the IoT device to the cloud and vice versa.
+You want to send messages from the IoT device to the cloud and **vice versa**.
 Which IoT technology can send and receive messages
 - IoT Hub
-- *(wrong)* IoT Central
+- *(wrong)* IoT Central.

 Organizations hosting infrastructure in a ______________ do not need a data center
 - Public cloud
-- exp:
-    - In the public cloud, the cloud vendor manages the data center, so users of the public cloud do not need a data center.
-    - The private cloud requires a data center in order to host infrastructure.
-    - A Hyper V host is a hypervisor that provides a virtualized environment.

-Which group of data centers are connected by a fast network that is geographically separated in Azure?
+Which group of data centers are connected by a fast network that is **geographically separated** in Azure?
 - Region
 - *(wrong)* Availability zone